 Summary of Chase Private Client vs Sapphire Banking

-The better account option for you may come down to how much money you have in the bank.
-You need at least $250,000 in bank and investment assets to join Chase Private Client.
+In summary, the better account option for you may come down to how much money you have in the bank.
+You need at least $150,000 in bank and investment assets to join Chase Private Client.
 Until you reach that mark, Sapphire Banking can be your best alternative to avoid the fees that other Chase checking account products charge.

 What is Chase Private Client?